jrfnl/clearPHP/rules/use-smart-autoload.md

 }

 ```

 This way, various libraries may cohabit peacefully.
-However, the function `__autoload` also introduces competition for libraries, that needed to provide their own support for the autoloading.
+However, the function `__autoload()` also introduces competition for libraries, that needed to provide their own support for the autoloading.

-Thus, `spl_autoload_register` was introduced : it allows the registration of autoloader methods, may it be functions, methods or static methods.
-They will be played one after each other, giving a chance to every library to have its own fitted autoloading.
+Thus, `spl_autoload_register()` was introduced: it allows the registration of autoloader methods, may it be functions, methods or static methods.
+They will be run one after each other, giving a chance to every library to have its own fitted autoloading.

-It is highly recommended to rely on `spl_autoload_register` and to avoid defining any `__autoload` function.
+It is highly recommended to rely on `spl_autoload_register()` and to avoid defining any `__autoload()` function.

 ## Rule Details

-Any usage of `__autoload`  is forbidden.
+Any usage of `__autoload()` is forbidden.

-The following are considered warning :
+The following is considered a warning:

 ```php
 <?php